 If you are a United States citizen, you are required to have a nationwide FBI fingerprint background check in order to apply for temporary residency.
 This document must be apostilled by the US Department of State.

 If you have a criminal record, it is possible that you won't be approved for residency.
 If this applies to you, consult with an attorney before starting the residency process.

 If you can supply the documents noted above, and have enough income, the only reason that your application for temporary residency can be rejected is if there is a problem with the criminal background check.

-In summary, you must be able to sustain your lifestyle and not have a criminal background.
+Costa Rica wants to make sure that you are able to sustain your lifestyle and not have a criminal background.
 If you don't meet these requirements, you won't legally be allowed to stay in Costa Rica for more than 90 days at a time, or perhaps, not at all.

 Once you obtain temporary residency, you will be enrolled in Costa Rica's national healthcare system, CAJA, and be required to make monthly payments.
-The amount will vary with each individuals financial situation and residency application category selected (retiree, investor, etc.) For us, it looks to be in the $50-100 range per month for two people.
+The amount will vary with each individuals financial situation and residency application category selected (retiree, investor, etc.).

-After about three years of being a temporary resident, the Costa Rican Government will verify that you have met all of the temporary residency requirements, including reviewing proof of income during the temporary phase and that this income has been received into a Costa Rican bank.
+After about three years of being a temporary resident, the Costa Rican Government will verify that you have met all of the temporary residency requirements, including reviewing proof of income and payments into CAJA healthcare system.

-If everything goes well, you will be granted Permanent Residency which is basically the same as being a Costa Rican citizen, except that you cannot vote.
+If everything goes well, you will be granted Permanent Residency.

 There are two ways to obtain a Costa Rica citizenship, 1) be married to a Costa Rica citizen and remain in the country for a minimum of two years and, 2) complete seven years of residency plus pass a history and language test.